Renszit/Renszit/README.md

 I'm a full-stack web developer with a background in media and graphic design.

 - 🔭  I’m currently working on several React native applications / solutions
-- 🌱  I’m currently learning more about React.js with Typescript
+- 🌱  I’m currently learning more about htmx, tailwind CSS, AWS and backend development
 - 😄  Pronouns: He/Him
 - ⚡   Fun fact: I'm a record collector (vinyl).
-But I only collect vinyl at the artists shows.
+But I only collect vinyl at the artists live shows.
 - 💬  Ask me anything!